junxit/us-congress-bills-112/metadata.md

 - 2012-05-07 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 377 - 0 (Roll no. 197). (text: CR H2297-2298)
 - 2012-05-07 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 377 - 0 (Roll no. 197).(text: CR H2297-2298)
 - 2012-05-08 — Received in the Senate.
+- 2012-05-09 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment by Unanimous Consent.(consideration: CR S3049)
+- 2012-05-09 — Resolution agreed to in Senate without amendment by Unanimous Consent. (consideration: CR S3049)
+- 2012-05-10 — Message on Senate action sent to the House.